On approximations of Feynman path integrals: 2 Definitions and the main theorem

 It is easy to see that our calculations work also in many cases in which this Assumption 4 fails but without any additional assumptions, I do not see how to push the calculation through.
+However, when we calculate $K(x_{0},x_{1},t)$ for specific $x_{0}$ and $x_{1}$, to make our technique work, it is enough to assume that the operator has this kernel and that it is continuous at $(x_{0},x_{1})$.
 Also in Theorem 1 below, keep in mind our requirements for the choice of units i.e. units are chosen so that the requirements hold for time $t$ and the mass $m$ of the particle including the requirement that $th/2m =1$.
-For other integer values for $th/2m$, one needs to make small changes to the formula including changes to the measure like function used in the integration (there may be also some other small changes, I have not checked all the details).
+For other integer values for $th/2m$, one needs to make changes to many places.
+E.g. we need to divide $X^{d}_{k}$ into $th/m$ many pieces and not just to $2$ (kind of modulo $th/m$) and thus also $P^{\d}$ becomes a union of $th/m$ many subspaces.
+Also some changes are need in the definitions of our measures and the measure like function etc. I have not checked all the details but the cases $th/2m >1$ are more complicated than our $th/2m=1$ case, which is the reason why we chose the scaling the way we did.

+So in Theorem 1 below, we use our original units i.e. units from the spaces $H_{k}$ as we did in Remark 3 above.
+In particular, $(m/2\pi\hbar t)^{1/2}$ is calculated in the original units.
+Also in the definition of $P_{y_{0},y_{1},r}$ these units are used (we will use them also in $X^{d}_{k}$).
+In fact, in the proof of the theorem, we will switch to use entirely these units in the formulas (but we will not make changes to the spaces $H^{d}_{k}$).
+This does not affect to the numerical value of $S(p)/\hbar$ since this is dimensionless.
+So if one wants, one can calculate $\int_{P_{y_{0},y_{1},r}}e^{iS(p)/\hbar}dp$ in the spaces $H^{d}_{k}$ using units from there.